Credor Platinum GBAT031

 Do I have to pay customs or taxes?

-It depends on so many factors, including but not limited to; the cost of the watch, the type of watch you've bought (vintage, new, or modified), and the import and tax laws of your country.
+It depends on so many factors, including but not limited to the cost of the watch, the type of watch you've bought (vintage or new), and the import laws of your country.
 If you're unsure we recommend checking the import laws that relate to your country before ordering.

 Are your watches water resistant?